levipereira/nvdsinfer_yolo/README.md

 # NvDsInferYolo  parse Function -  DeepStream

-This repository provides a custom implementation of parsing function to DeepStream for YOLO models exported using Plugins YOLO_NMS_TRT and ROIAling_TRT.
+This repository provides a custom implementation of parsing function to DeepStream for YOLO models exported using custom Plugins EfficientNMSX_TRT and ROIAling_TRT for Instance Segmentation Models and EfficientNMS_TRT for Detection Models.

 `NvDsInferYoloMask` - For Segmentation Models <br>
 `NvDsInferYoloNMS`  - For Detection Models